Later life planning

-It’s worth understanding the benefits of pension savings as it could have a significant impact on the quality of your retirement.
-Here, we will provide answers to commonly asked questions and help guide you through the pension maze.
+Pensions can be complicated because there are different types of pensions, and different rules that govern them, plus also lots of options for what you can do with a pension when you want to use the money.
+It’s worth understanding the main concepts so that you can make choices that could have a significant impact on the quality of your retirement.
+Before making any decisions about pensions, you should always consult an independent financial adviser.
+Here we provide answers to commonly asked questions and help guide you through the pension maze.
 Getting to grips with the basics is an ideal place to start.

 On this page: